-In the mountains just south of Madrid lies the historic, UNESCO World Heritage town of Toledo, recognized for its history as a ‘City of Three Cultures’ – Islamic, Christian, and Jewish.
-With a dusting of snow on the surrounding mountains, the city’s monuments looking even more spectacular.
-Among the best are its imposing Gothic cathedral, the Alcázar palace-fortress, the Synagog Tránsito with its Museo Sefardí (Jewish Cultural Museum) and the museum of the artist El Greco, who lived and died in the city.
-Warm up at one of the town’s cafés or bakeries and sample some of Toledo’s celebrated marzipan figurines.
+In the mountains just south of Madrid lies the historic Unesco World Heritage town of Toledo, recognised for its history as a City of Three Cultures with strong Islamic, Christian and Jewish tradition.
+With a dusting of snow on the surrounding mountains, the monuments look even more spectacular.
+Among the best are its imposing gothic cathedral, the Alcázar palace-fortress, the Synagogue of El Tránsito with its Museo Sefardí (Jewish Cultural Museum) and the museum of the artist El Greco, who lived and died in the city.
+Warm up at one of the cafes or bakeries and sample some of the marzipan figurines the town is famous for.

 Barcelona is a perfect city all year round, with plenty to do when the chill of winter sets in.
 Packed with museums and art galleries, quirky shops, flamboyant architecture, flashy cocktail bars and innovative restaurants, this is one place you’ll never get bored.
 It will be cold, but sunny, so you’ll find plenty of things to do both indoors and out.
 Check out its amazing Modernista masterpieces by the likes of Gaudí and Domènech i Montaner, visit the art museums of Picasso and Miró and get lost among the streets of the Barrio Gótico.
 Don’t miss the amazing New Year’s spectacle at the Plaça d’Espanya or the magical Three Kings parade on the night of 5 January.
 In addition to city sights, you’ll also find a few good ski resorts within a two-hour drive from the centre, including La Molina and La Masella.